kehantan/labbook/docs/protein/sds_page.rst

 Refer to YouTube videos on how to setup the gel casting apparatus.

 #.
-Put short glass plate infront of tall glass plate, with the opening in the middle of the two plates.
+Put short glass plate infront of tall glass plate, with the gap sandwiched in the middle of the two plates.
 #.
 Place the glass plate sandwich into casting frame.

     * Make sure the bottom of glass plates are aligned with the casting frame and flat.
-    * The glass plates should only go into the casting frame in one way.
+    * The glass plates should only be able to go into the casting frame in one orientation.

 #.
 Secure the casting frame on the casting stand with the clip on the top.
 #.
 With a wash bottle filled with distilled water, dispense small amount of distilled water to the bottom of the glass plates.

-    This step is to make sure there are no leakage and the setup is secured
+    This step is to make sure there are no leakage and to make sure the setup is secured.

 #.
 Remove the distilled water.